arantespp/arantespp.com/posts/articles/last-mile-in-a-software-project.md

   caption: Photo by <a href="https://unsplash.com/@karsten_wuerth?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Karsten Würth</a> on <a href="https://unsplash.com/s/photos/road?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a>
 ---

-We built an App recently for a researcher team about helping other researchers keep their projects in day, let's call this project as **ProRes**.
-But there was a problem with this project: we took so much time to finish it, and the quality wasn't the best as we were used to.
-Wondering about this project and others we've built at [Triângulos Tecnologia](https://triangulostecnologia.com), I had some insights about the issues we had.
+We built an App recently for a researchers team about helping other researchers to keep their projects in day.
+Let's call this project as **ProRes**.
+There was a problem with this project: we took so much time to finish it, and the quality wasn't the best as we were used to.
+I was wondering about this project and others we've built at [Triângulos Tecnologia](https://triangulostecnologia.com), I had some insights about the issues we had.

 THe other projects aren't necessarily easier, they were as difficult as **ProRes**, but it took 4x more time.
 The biggest difference we the scope.